anthonytruongg/Admin-Dashboard/README.md

 # Admin-Dashboard
-Project Admin-Dashboard from "The Odin Project"
+Project from "The Odin Project"

+## Live Preview

+## Personal Notes
+Create a admin dashboard landing page in vanilla JS and HTML.